Andreasrb/LSMRtree/README.md

-# Improving Write Performance for Multidimensional Data
+# Faster Insertions in Spatial Databases
-This code is the basis for our implementation developed when writing our Master's thesis for the Norwegian University of Science and Technology.
+This repository contains the code for our LSMR-tree developed during our master thesis under the Departement of Computer Science at NTNU

-Our objective was to improve write performance for multidimensional data by utilizing bulk-loading and bulk-insertion between LSM-tree levels where the level components consist of R-trees.
+The central part of this is an LSM R-tree implementation, which is a leveled LSM-tree with R-trees as components, using an experimental merge strategy between the levels.

+This Repository was forked from an earlier thesis as a means of taking use of an already imlplemented R-tree.